scandale-project/scandale/README.md

-# Pumpkin - The MAS Demonic Surveillance Platform 🎃
+# The MAS Demonic Surveillance Platform

 -----